AndersDeath/diary2/000-current.md

 # 30 August - Wednesday - Yerevan - 335 day of immigration

 Today I was living completely without laptop.
 I tried to be relaxed a stuff.
 We were in Tatev monastery which is one of the most important places of interest in Armenia.
 This place also has a specific sky road.
 I don't remember it in English but it's a cabin on the rope that moves people from place to place.
 This particular road was about 6 kilometers that is rare situation.
 I really enjoyed that road.
+We spent more that 2.40 hour in the car in one direction.